mataku/MiddleEllipsisText/README.md

 # Recommendation

 From Compose 1.8.0(-alpha02), `MiddleEllipsis` TextOverflow has supported.
-It's better to use it if you don't need to customize ellipsis text or ellipsis text count.
+It might be easy to use it if you don't need to customize ellipsis text or ellipsis text count.

 ```kotlin
 Text(